Aryan-Vora/Notetaker/README.md

 # PDF Summarizer App

-Welcome to the PDF Summarizer App, a web application that uses AI to summarize PDF documents.
-This app leverages the power of the OpenAI GPT-3.5 model to provide concise and coherent summaries of your PDF files.
-With this app, you can quickly extract the key information from your PDF documents in a user-friendly web interface.

 ## Setup Instructions

 Follow these instructions to set up and run the Summarizer on your local machine.